003random/getJS/README.md

 getJS is a tool to extract all the javascript files from a set of given urls.

-The urls can also be piped to getJS, or you can specify a singel url with the -url argument. getJS offers a range of options,

-varying from completing the urls, to resolving the files.
+The urls can be piped to getJS, or you can specify a single url with the `-url` argument. getJS offers a range of options, varying from completing the urls, to resolving the urls to make sure they exist.

 ## Prerequisites